jehulie/Team-Profile-Generator/README.md

 Version 1.0

-Deployment Date: February4, 2022
+Deployment Date: February 4, 2022

 Source Code: https://github.com/jehulie/Team-Profile-Generator

 ---

 ## Description:
-This is a CLI application that takes in basic information for the members of software engineering team and generates a webpage displaying the summaries for each person in a user-friendly format.
+This is a CLI application that takes in basic information for the members of a software engineering team and generates a webpage displaying the summaries for each person in a user-friendly format.

 ___